 For some people, the importance of having access to a device that could potentially warn you of sleep apnea symptoms cannot be overstated.
 Sleep apnea detection isn’t currently available in many consumer-grade wearables.
 As of late April 2021, the ScanWatch is still waiting to be CE-certified for sleep apnea detection.

 On top of sleep apnea detection, the ScanWatch will record your sleep duration, depth, regularity, and interruptions overnight.
 It combines all of these metrics to create a sleep score from 1-100.
 Withings’ sleep scores have been spot-on for me, and numbers appear to line up with my other favorite sleep tracker, the Fitbit Charge 4.
 And while the ScanWatch will give you deep and light sleep analysis, it omits REM sleep.
 Withings says its wearables aren’t able to track that metric at this time.
 An odd omission, to be sure, since this is the same company that makes high-end sleep tracking mats.

 The Withings ScanWatch is also a fitness tracker.
-It can track over 30 sport profiles in all, and supports auto-tracking for walking, running, swimming, and biking.
+It can track over 30 sport profiles and supports auto-tracking for walking, running, swimming, and biking.
 Daily stats can be found in the Health Mate app.
 You can see your steps taken, distance traveled, calories burned, and floors climbed thanks to the altimeter.

 I tested the ScanWatch’s heart rate sensor against the Garmin Fenix 6 Pro and Wahoo Tickr X chest strap during a 5.3-mile run.
 See the screenshots below.

 Overall averages lined up nicely between the three devices.
 The Tickr X recorded an average of 151bpm, the Fenix 6 Pro’s average was 154bpm, and the ScanWatch’s was 157bpm.